m50d/m50d.github.com/_posts/2014-05-16-signs-your-java-program.md

 ## You're writing code that looks the same, but can't quite find a common interface

-Class hierachies and generics can take you a long way in abstraction - further than many small codebases need to go.
-But
+Class hierachies and generics can take you a long way in abstraction - further than many codebases need to go.
+But when writing a library for other people to use, it's difficult to figure out the right `<? extends T<? super ...>>` incantation.

 ##You're putting parts of your code in config files, or embedded languages, or annotations